-The Australian Consumer Law (“ACL”) came into effect from 1 January 2011, creating a uniform national scheme for consumer protecting and fair trading.
+The Australian Consumer Law (“ACL”) came into effect on 1 January 2011, creating a uniform national scheme for consumer protecting and fair trading.
 If you have purchased a product that is defective, you may have rights against the supplier and/or manufacturer under the ACL.

-Who is a manufacturer?
+Who is a Manufacturer?

 The ACL defines the term manufacturer quite broadly.
 Under the ACL, manufacturers include both the entities that are the actual manufacturers of the product and also entities who are deemed to be the manufacturers.

 Still confused?
 Simply put, the manufacturer of a product may be the entity that:

 - held themselves out as a manufacturer of the product;

 - allowed their name or brand to be applied to the product; or

 - imported the product into Australia where the actual manufacturer of the product does not have a place of business in Australia.